dreamcatcher-tech/network/Inbox/2025-02-27 1014 NFT project management.md

 QA is an addition to the contract, which can be turned off.
 QA can be arbitrarily complex.
 If QA is just an external control that can only do pass or fail, then even the dispute process can be handled over there, since they can declare they are about to approve something, and invite disputes.
+QA is set during mint, and can be set to `funder` under must agree, `external` where an external address must approve it, or `instant` which means as soon as funders fund it, the project is completed, which can be used as a sale and purchase agreement.

+QA can be changed by both funder and doer agreement.
+If we allow any updates to the system to be proposed by the doer and approved by the funder, then we can change the QA settings.

 So if we have a basic task definition structure, and the completion of this task is configurable to be either external, or two party, this should be enough ?
 Initiation of completion should always be done by the doer, since they say when they're done and submit the evidence.

 So there's a very small set of actions to be done.
-1. mint task, which is done by the doer
+1. mint task, which is done by the doer `mint( name, description, image, docs, qa, products[] )`
 2. fund task, which is done by the funder
 3. update profile (allows the contract to track a doer and funder profile that can have info attached)
+4. issueAdd which is done by funder or doer
+5. issueClose which must be done by funder and doer
+6. issueMessage can be done by either party, forms a conversation
+7. issueMessageEdit
-4. progress update, which is done by the doer
+8. progress update, which is done by the doer
-5. work complete, done by the doer, which might
+9. work complete, done by the doer
-6. work accepted, done by the funder, which transfers the funds.
+10. work accepted, done by the funder, which transfers the funds.
 The NFT now passes to the funders to control.
 They can update with usage update, and then could re-open the NFT for work ?
-7. alter, which will modify some parameters, needs to be accepted by both funder and doer, where if the cost of the task changed, the funder needs to add those extra funds in with their transaction.
+11. alter, which will modify some parameters, needs to be accepted by both funder and doer, where if the cost of the task changed, the funder needs to add those extra funds in with their transaction.
+12. accept(taskId), called by funder, which can be used to accept a subtask and pay its amount, which is how we do milestone payments.

 Milestone payments would be handled by making a dedicated task for each milestone part.